 Think of the test and the standards like driving down a highway you know well with the white lines on either side – comfortably wider than your vehicle.
 It is OK to occasionally hit a white line (a limitation in the standards) or even cross over a line briefly.
 Just “promptly correct” back to the center (smoothly).
-Steady and smooth is the best performance, and that is what nervousness and perfectionism ruin.
-If you exceed a standard get back on speed or altitude so your evaluator knows you are aware of a slip-up and capable of fixing the excursion.
-Every flight, every time, is a series of small corrections back to a desired (or required) standard.
-The better pilots just correct more frequently and more smoothly; no one is perfect!
-And remember, every good DPE really wants you to pass also.
+Steady and smooth is the best performance, and that is what nervousness and perfectionism can quickly ruin.Consistent checklist usage is required on all evaluations and will curb a tendency to rush; Stay calm and organized.

-Scenarios are a requirement in flight training (and testing) because your experience as a student pilot is necessarily limited to a small quadrangle of geography under very carefully controlled conditions.
+Scenarios are a requirement in flight training because your experience as a student pilot is necessarily limited to a small quadrangle of geography under very carefully controlled conditions.
 Your certificate, however, is valid for the whole USA (and more) for the rest of your life, day and night (with appropriate review).
-A DPE is required to assure your ability to handle all of these future challenges with the application of good judgment.
+Every DPE is required to assure your ability to handle all of these future challenges with the application of good judgment.